6. RiverLUTiON Volunteer River Monitors

 - Educate the general public and local businesses about its role in water quality and quantity improvements

-The Cartographer website will be used to collate and present the data, to create a timeline of the health of the river and allow volunteers and general audience to see value of data being collected.
-This will be hosted as a part of the Catchment Partnership website.
+The Cartographer map below collates and present the data, to create a timeline of the health of the river and allow volunteers and general audience to see value of data being collected.